Scotch Pine (pom pom)

 An ornamental variation of scotch pine with interesting clumped needle growth; this tree must be kept pruned to maintain the pom pom puff effect but is well worth it for the exotic element it will add to your garden

 Scotch Pine (pom pom) has attractive bluish-green foliage.
-The needles are ornamentally significant but remain bluish-green through the winter.
+The needles are highly ornamental and remain bluish-green throughout the winter.
 Neither the flowers nor the fruit are ornamentally significant.

-Scotch Pine (pom pom) is an open evergreen dwarf tree with an upright spreading habit of growth.
+Scotch Pine (pom pom) is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

-Scotch Pine (pom pom) is ideal for use as a garden accent or patio feature, and is recommended for the following landscape applications;
+Scotch Pine (pom pom) is recommended for the following landscape applications;

 Scotch Pine (pom pom) will grow to be about 15 feet tall at maturity, with a spread of 10 feet.
-It tends to be leggy, with a typical clearance of 3 feet from the ground, and should be underplanted with lower-growing perennials.
+It tends to be a little leggy, with a typical clearance of 3 feet from the ground, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 50 years or more.

 This shrub should only be grown in full sunlight.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for xeriscaping or the moisture-conserving landscape.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This is a selected variety of a species not originally from North America.